tunnckoCore/detect-installed/README.md

 ## Related
 - [always-done](https://www.npmjs.com/package/always-done): Handle completion and errors with elegance!
 Support for streams, callbacks, promises, child processes, async/await and sync functions.
 A drop-in replacement… [more](https://github.com/hybridables/always-done#readme) | [homepage](https://github.com/hybridables/always-done#readme "Handle completion and errors with elegance!
 Support for streams, callbacks, promises, child processes, async/await and sync functions.
 A drop-in replacement for [async-done][] - pass 100% of its tests plus more")
-- [get-installed-path](https://www.npmjs.com/package/get-installed-path): Get the installation path of the given package if it is installed globally or locally. | [homepage](https://github.com/tunnckoCore/get-installed-path#readme "Get the installation path of the given package if it is installed globally or locally.")
+- [get-installed-path](https://www.npmjs.com/package/get-installed-path): Get locally or globally installation path of given package name | [homepage](https://github.com/tunnckocore/get-installed-path#readme "Get locally or globally installation path of given package name")
 - [global-modules](https://www.npmjs.com/package/global-modules): The directory used by npm for globally installed npm modules. | [homepage](https://github.com/jonschlinkert/global-modules "The directory used by npm for globally installed npm modules.")
 - [is-installed](https://www.npmjs.com/package/is-installed): Checks that given package is installed on the system - globally or locally. | [homepage](https://github.com/tunnckoCore/is-installed#readme "Checks that given package is installed on the system - globally or locally.")
 - [minibase](https://www.npmjs.com/package/minibase): Minimalist alternative for Base.
 Build complex APIs with small units called plugins.
 Works well with most of the already existing… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "Minimalist alternative for Base.
 Build complex APIs with small units called plugins.
 Works well with most of the already existing [base][] plugins.")